Chr1st1anSears/llm-compressor/docs/source/index.md

 - If you have any questions or requests open an [issue](https://github.com/vllm-project/llm-compressor/issues) and we will add an example or documentation.
 - We appreciate contributions to the code, examples, integrations, and documentation as well as bug reports and feature requests!
 [Learn how here](./CONTRIBUTING.md).

-## Where to go next

-Start with the Getting Started guide.
+## Documentation

+% How to start using vLLM?

 :::{toctree}
 :caption: Getting Started
-:maxdepth: 2
+:maxdepth: 1

-getting_started/examples/big_models_with_accelerate.md
+getting_started/schemes.md
 getting_started/examples/examples_index.md
-getting_started/examples/finetuning.md
-getting_started/examples/multimodal_audio.md
-getting_started/examples/multimodal_vision.md
-getting_started/examples/quantization_2of4_sparse_w4a16.md
-getting_started/examples/quantization_kv_cache.md
-getting_started/examples/quantization_w4a16.md
-getting_started/examples/quantization_w8a8_fp8.md
-getting_started/examples/quantization_w8a8_int8.md
-getting_started/examples/quantizing_moe.md
-getting_started/examples/sparse_2of4_quantization_fp8.md
-getting_started/examples/trl_mixin.md

 :::